Cayman Islands Hedge Funds Group

 The Cayman Islands is the principal offshore jurisdiction for hedge funds.
 It is attractive as a domicile for funds because it is supported by a fully-developed business law, an English-based legal system and a regulatory and professional infrastructure capable of implementing large and complex international business transactions.

-In 2013, 977 Cayman Islands open ended funds were registered with the Cayman Islands Monetary Authority.
-We acted for 341 of these through our worldwide offices, with the managers spread broadly across the globe, with particular concentrations in North America (53%), Europe (23%) and Asia (15%).
-The funds launched covered a wide range of strategies with Equity Long-Short (33%) and Multi-Strategy (22%) predominating.
+In 2017, 822 Cayman Islands open ended funds were registered with the Cayman Islands Monetary Authority.
+We acted for 308 of these through our worldwide offices, with the managers spread broadly across the globe, with particular concentrations in North America (46%), Europe (25%) and Asia (25%).
+The funds launched covered a wide range of strategies with Equity Long-Short (42%) and Fixed Income (20%) predominating.

 - Our Cayman office focuses primarily on the North American market and also houses our Latin American Group, which provides investment on all aspects of investment funds.

 - We have significant expertise in relation to Shariah Law compliant hedge fund products, in particular in our Dubai office.

 - Our Hong Kong and Singapore office funds group has particular expertise in hedge fund products preferred by Asian investors, such as unit trusts.

 - Our London office primarily services the need of our European based clients.
 It is at the forefront of developments affecting investment funds under the European Union Alternative Investment Fund Managers Directive.

 Setting up a hedge fund in the Cayman Islands offers...

 - Speed and simplicity of establishing Cayman Islands entities